jglev/Markdown-Mapper-R/README.md

 1. **Download the Markdown Mapper script, "Markdown_Note_Grapher.R," from this repository.**
 1. Open a terminal.
 Run the script with `Rscript /path/to/Markdown_Note_Grapher.R path/to/the_text_file_you_want_to_map.txt` or `R CMD BATCH /path/to/Markdown_Note_Grapher.R path/to/the_text_file_you_want_to_map.txt`.
 You could also create a shortcut to this command using, e.g., a `bash` ['Alias' file](https://en.wikipedia.org/wiki/Alias_%28Unix_shell%29 "Bash Alias explanation").
 I added a line to my `.alias` file so that I can summon Markdown Mapper with the command `concept-map`.

+The first time you run the script, it will likely install several R packages.
+Some of these can take quite a while.
+After that first time, though, the script runs much more quickly.

 ## How to use it

 Currently, Markdown Mapper is written in R, and designed to be run with the `Rscript` command (which is installed as part of R, and allows R scripts to be run from the command line).
 Because it is just an R script, it should work across all platforms.
 Do note, however, that it currently has only been tested on Linux, and does use an `X11` window to generate a pop-up quick-view graph.